LukaHarambasic/harambasic.de/README.md

 * server sometimes breaks when doing a global search and replace
 * cant reuse some packages like astro-image in .svelte or astro-icon
 * class doesn't seem to be supported for island with svelte > https://stackoverflow.com/questions/73007451/sveltes-reactivity-not-working-on-class-variables
+* importing type and enum from a type file isn't wokring

+vs code
+* temrinal isnt loading
+* "overrides" open files
+* shows erros warnings also after they are fixed
+* doesnt show possible imports also after change